kyledinardi/calculator/README.md

 ## Installation

-1. Open the termainal and clone the repository to your computer: `git clone git@github.com:kyledinardi/calculator.git`
+1. Open the terminal and clone the repository to your computer: `git clone git@github.com:kyledinardi/calculator.git`
 2. Change to the project directory: `cd calculator`
 3. Open index.html in your browser: `<browser-name> ./index.html`